Abu Musa: The early disputes

-The sovereignty of Iran on Abu Musa has been disputed by UAE, which inherited a dispute since 1971.
+The sovereignty of Abu Musa is disputed between Iran, which administers the island, and the UAE, which has claimed the island since the formation of the federation in 1971 as the successor to Sharjah's prior administration.
 By common consent, the island had been under the control of the Al-Qasimi ruler of Sharjah.

-The island was actually covered by a protection treaty signed between the rulers of the Gulf and Britain as far back as in 1819.
+The island was covered by a protection treaty signed between the rulers of the Gulf and Britain as far back as 1819.

-The dispute on the ownership of the island predates the establishment of the UAE, and the first historical record of the dispute was recorded in 1904, when the Iranians lowered a local flag of the Trucial States, and subtituted it with an Iranian one.
+The dispute over the ownership of the island predates the establishment of the UAE, and the first historical record of the dispute was in 1904, when the Iranians lowered a local flag of the Trucial States and replaced it with an Iranian one.
 This was swiftly opposed by the British Empire's authorities, and it led to the Iranian forces withdrawing shortly after occupying the islands.
-They would attempt to do so again in 1923.
+They attempted to occupy them again in 1923.

-In 1906 Salim bin Sultan, the uncle of Sharjah's ruler Saqr bin Khalid, awarded a concession for iron oxide deposits discovery in the island to three Arabs, whose workers extracted the mineral and agreed to sell it to Wonckhaus, a German enterprise.
+In 1906, Salim bin Sultan, the uncle of Sharjah's ruler Saqr bin Khalid, awarded a concession for iron oxide deposit discovery on the island to three Arabs, whose workers extracted the mineral and agreed to sell it to Wonckhaus, a German enterprise.
 However, Saqr bin Khalid discovered and disagreed with the act, so he cancelled the grant.
 The workers were then removed from the island with assistance from the British, resulting in an international incident.

 After 1908, the UK controlled the island along with the other British-held islands in the Persian Gulf, including what is today the UAE.
 In the late 1960s, the UK transferred administration of the island to the British-appointed Sharjah, one of the seven sheikhdoms that would later form the UAE.

-For 20 consecutive days in 1964, the Iranian forces occupied the territory, claiming that the landing was a military maneuver, before leaving.
+For 20 consecutive days in 1964, Iranian forces occupied the territory, claiming that the landing was a military maneuver, before leaving.

-After the UK announced in 1968 that it would end its administrative and military positions in the Persian Gulf, Iran moved to reattach the island politically to the mainland.
-On 30 November 1971 (two days before the official establishment of UAE), Iran and Sharjah signed a Memorandum of Understanding.
-They agreed to allow Sharjah to have a local police station and Iran to station troops on the island according to the map attached to the Memorandum of Understanding.
-The agreement also divided the island's energy resources between the two signatories.
+After the UK announced in 1968 that it would end its administrative and military positions in the Persian Gulf, Iran moved again to attach the island politically to the mainland.
+On 30 November 1971, two days before the official establishment of UAE, Iran and Sharjah signed a Memorandum of Understanding.
+They agreed to allow Sharjah to have a local police station and to Iran stationing troops on the island according to the map attached to the Memorandum of Understanding.

+The agreement divided the island's energy resources between the two signatories.
 "By agreeing to the pact, the tiny emirate prevented an invasion by Iran, which two days earlier had taken two other disputed islands, the Greater and Lesser Tunbs, which were even smaller and uninhabited."